-Florida’s long had an allure as a magical and exotic wonderland.
-After all, it’s a place where prehistoric reptiles still thrive and Mickey Mouse has a full-time job.
-Recently, the Sunshine State also been popular fodder for late night comedians.
-“News of the Weird” Fark.com, and many in-state bloggers devote countless hours to posting strange tidbits from Florida police blotters – woman arrested for beating husband with chicken wings, man tried to pay parking ticket with crack, and on and on.
+The state’s quirkiness often lands it at the end of late night comedians’ punchlines.
+“News of the Weird” Fark.com, and several in-state bloggers devote countless hours to posting strange tidbits from Florida police blotters – woman arrested for beating husband with chicken wings, man tried to pay parking ticket with crack, and on and on.
 But as always, life is more complex than what’s in the daily news.
-It’s residents who live on the fringe of the mainstream that make Florida truly special – the bikers, the human ponies, the nudists, the millions who come here and leave their inhibitions at the state line.
+It’s the residents who live on the fringe of the mainstream that make Florida truly special – the bikers, the human ponies, the nudists, the millions who come here and leave their inhibitions at the state line.

 The critically acclaimed book Fringe Florida: Travels Among Mud Boggers, Furries, Ufologists, Nudists, and Other Lovers of Unconventional Lifestyles goes beyond the headlines and takes readers on a journey into the heart of these odd, and sometimes illicit worlds of America’s strangest state.